Neotoma Paleoecology Database: Data curation and governance

 Neotoma employs a model of distributed data curation and governance.
 In this model, Neotoma data are curated and governed by a community of Data Stewards, organized into Constituent Databases.
 These Constituent Databases can be organized by region, time, or taxonomic group.
 For example, FAUNMAP is a Constituent Database in Neotoma that manages Quaternary fossil vertebrate records in North America, while MioMap primarily emphasizes Miocene vertebrate records.
 For pollen data, Constituent Databases are organized geographically and include the European Pollen Database, the North American Pollen Database, and the Latin American Pollen Database.
 Other major Constituent Databases include the Testate Amoebae Database, the International Ostracode Database, and the Diatom Paleoecology Data Cooperative.
 All data in Neotoma are uploaded and curated by Data Stewards associated with one or more Constituent Databases.
 This model of distributed community curation is essential to ensuring data quality and consistency.

-Neotoma is led by a Neotoma Leadership Council (NLC) comprising 14 elected councilors, of which 2 seats are reserved for early career scientists (Bylaws).
+Neotoma is led by a Neotoma Leadership Council (NLC) comprising 14 elected councilors, of which 2 seats are reserved for early career scientists (Governance).
 Elections are held annually, with roughly one-third of the NLC elected each cycle.

 Neotoma is a recommended data facility for the Earth Sciences Division of the National Science Foundation, Past Global Changes, and the American Quaternary Association.
 Neotoma is a member of the ICSU World Data System and is registered with COPDESS registry for scientific data sources adhering to FAIR (Findable, Accessible, Interoperable, Reproducible) principles.
 Neotoma has been supported by multiple sources, including the National Science Foundation and the Belmont Forum.